What is ctcLink?

 ctcLink Project Background

-After a comprehensive Request for Proposal (RFP) and vendor evaluation process from April-August 2012, followed by two months of in-depth contract negotiations, Ciber was chosen as our system integration partner for ctcLink implementation.
-Ciber began working on the project in February 2013.
+After a comprehensive Request for Proposal (RFP) and vendor evaluation process from April-Aug.
+2012, followed by two months of in-depth contract negotiations, Ciber was chosen as our system integration partner for ctcLink implementation.
+Ciber began working on the project in Feb.
+2013.

-The Foundation Review sessions helped prepare for the Business Process Alignment sessions, which were held June 17 through August 28.
+The Foundation Review sessions helped prepare for the Business Process Alignment sessions, which were held June 17 through Aug.
+28, 2013.
 This was a detailed review of specific business processes in PeopleSoft.
-Business Process Diagrams (BPDs) were used to illustrate the flow of core business processes from start to finish and also help to determine the roles (who will perform which tasks) associated with each process.
+Business Process Diagrams (BPDs) created by Ciber were used to illustrate the flow of core business processes from start to finish and also help to determine the roles (who will perform which tasks) associated with each process.
 The decisions made during the Foundation Review/Decisions process, and the final BPDs guided system Configuration and Design.
-In addition to global configuration of the system, local configuration for FIrstLink colleges also took place, followed by system testing and user testing, which is still underway.
+In addition to global configuration of the system, local configuration for FirstLink colleges also took place, followed by system testing and user testing and training, prior to the pilot colleges going live in August 2015.